wconrad/opt_parse_builder/README.md

   parsing.
 There is no base class for your program to inherit from, no module for it to include, and no imposed structure.

-* Leaves the choices to you - Stays out of your way so you can do what you want.

-* No magic, no surprises - Mostly plain and explicit.
+* No magic, no surprises - Plain and explicit.

-* Cohesion - Everything about an argument is in one place.
+* Cohesion - Everything about an argument is defined in one place.
+  You don't have to define the argument's help text in one place, the default value in another, etc.

 * Narrow API - Simple and easy to use.

 * Fully documented - Includes full code documentation and examples.

-* Stable API - Uses [semantic versioning][1].
+* Stable API - Uses [semantic
+  versioning](ttps://semver.org/spec/v2.0.0.html).
 Promises not to break your program without incrementing the major version number.

 * Programmed simply - Easy to understand and modify.